niteshbalusu11/plebnet-wiki/docs/02-getting-started/opening-channels.md

 #### MEG (aka: 'trustless' dual-funded channel) - Mutually Exchanged Girth

 With the support for internal funding added, adding balanced channel is now a piece of cake.
-All you need is a willing peer on PLETNET or take a look at [lightningnetwork.plus](https://lightningnetwork.plus/swaps) to find dual-funded opening requests.
+All you need is a willing peer on PLEBNET or take a look at [lightningnetwork.plus](https://lightningnetwork.plus/swaps) to find dual-funded opening requests.

 Alex Bosworth's CLI tool, Balance of Satoshis utilizes keysend to add this functionality to LND (which does not natively support it, yet).